-A website to which you can refer your property leads can of course be a great benefit and can also be used to track your data and statistics.
+A website for referring your property leads to can of course be a great benefit and can also be used to track your data and statistics.
 However, I would caution against putting your name and other personal details on such a site.